*** This Sunday (15th April) we will be meeting in the Town Hall and having two services (9.15am & 11am)***

 Our Sunday Gathering

-Please join us this Sunday for the Cornerstone Gathering at St Andrews Bowling Club.
-Our Sunday Morning Gathering is a meeting where all ages are welcome as we gather together to engage with God.
-Coffee is available from 10:00, and the service runs from 10:30-11:45.
+Please join us this Sunday for the Cornerstone Gathering at St Andrews Town Hall.
+Our Sunday Morning Gatherings are meetings where all ages are welcome as we gather together to engage with God.
+The services run from 9.15am and 11am.
+We will have a joint time of fellowship with tea and coffee in-between the two services at 10.30am.
 We look forward to meeting you there!

 Series: Following Jesus: A Vision For Discipleship